SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 </ul>

 ## Skeleton: <ul>
 <li>Simple static layout to  clearly display text & product images</li>
-<li>Before beginning, I built the basic structure of the project in a [repository](https://www.github.com/SamMartin92/practice-for-first-project) </li>
+<li>Before beginning, I built the basic structure of the project in a <a href="https://www.github.com/SamMartin92/practice-for-first-project">practice repository</a> </li>
 <li>I then spoke with my mentor and agreed how the three pages of the site would be laid out</li>
 </ul>